apache/tvm/docs/deploy/tensorrt.rst

 ---------------------
 To add support for a new operator, there are a series of files we need to make changes to:

-* `python/relay/op/contrib/tensorrt.py` This file contains the annotation rules for TensorRT.
-These determine which operators and their attributes that are supported.
 * `src/runtime/contrib/tensorrt/tensorrt_ops.cc` Create a new op converter class which implements the ``TensorRTOpConverter`` interface.
 You must implement the constructor to specify how many inputs there are and whether they are tensors or weights.
 You must also implement the